joe-m-shaw/idtools/README.md

 ## Example

-You can use `idtools` to extract sample identifiers stored in filenames.
+You can use `idtools` to extract sample identifiers stored in strings and filenames.

 ``` r